 Why Is the National U.S. Cesarean Section Rate So High?

 The national U.S. cesarean section rate was 4.5% and near this optimal range in 1965 when it was first measured (Taffel et al. 1987).
-Since then, large groups of healthy, low-risk American women who have received care that enhanced their bodies' innate capacity for giving birth have achieved 4% cesarean section rates and good overall birth outcomes (Johnson and Daviss 2005, Rooks et al. 1989).
+Since then, large groups of healthy, low-risk American women who have received care that enhanced their bodies' innate capacity for giving birth have achieved 4% to 6% cesarean section rates and good overall birth outcomes (Johnson and Daviss 2005, Stapleton et al. 2013).
 However, the national cesarean section rate is much higher.
 After steeply increasing over more than a decade, it leveled off at 32.8% in 2010 and 2011 (Hamilton et al. 2012).
 So, about one mother in three now gives birth by cesarean section.

 Most mothers are healthy and have good reason to anticipate uncomplicated childbirth.
 Cesarean section is major surgery and increases the likelihood of many short- and longer-term adverse effects for mothers and babies (some of these harms are listed below).
 There are clear, authoritative recommendations for more judicious use of this procedure (U.S. Department of Health and Human Services 2010).
 Why, then, is the cesarean rate so high?